thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 - By default, Quire will sort bibliographic entries alphabetically by the text of the `full` reference.
 In the event that you want to override alphabetical sorting, you can add a `sort_as` attribute to the YAML entry to change the ordering.
 {{< /q-class >}}

-These references can then be called individually from within text using the `{% cite %}` shortcode or they can appear in their entirety as a page of your publication by adding a `bibliography.md` file to your project.
+These references can then be called individually from within text using the `{% cite %}` shortcode or they can appear in their entirety as a page of your publication by adding `layout: bibliography` to the page YAML.
 Both options are detailed below.

 ## Add In-text Citations